Bone-Project/BoneOS/README.md

 There are two ways to install BoneOS: one for the normal user to get it into his Virtual Machine and the other for the developer who want to contribute (building from source).

 #### Normal Installation (For user)
-  First download the ISO from this repository by either downloading the zip and extracting it, or by cloning it using git.
-Next, plug it into your Virtual Machine. [**here**](https://www.youtube.com/watch?v=rBjlaEAzUZo&feature=youtu.be) is a video showing how to do this using VirtualBox as the Virtual Machine Emulator.
+  To install a spsecific version , go to the top of readme where you will see the version number listed as well as installing the Image File via SourceForge or Github Releases.
+Choose whichever you would like and when you finish installing the ISO(Image File) plug it into your Virtual Machine. [**here**](https://www.youtube.com/watch?v=rBjlaEAzUZo&feature=youtu.be) is a video showing how to do this using VirtualBox as the Virtual Machine Emulator.
 You can download Virtual Box [**here**](https://www.virtualbox.org/).
 [Here](https://www.youtube.com/watch?v=yDiwl6AxNrc&feature=youtu.be) is a video showing how to get it in VMWare.
 VMWare is paid , there if a free trial though.
 You can get more Information at our Offical Download Page [here](https://boneos.org/download.html).

+#### Nightly Builds (For Developer Or Normal User)

+You can  get the nightly builds for the latest updated iso for the master branch [here](https://bintray.com/boneos/BoneOS/download_file?file_path=BoneOS-master.iso) .

 #### Building From Source (For developer)

  First make sure you have a Ubuntu Terminal (If you are on Windows, use the new Linux Subsystem Feature).
-Then download the dependencies using `sh setup.sh`.
+Then download the dependencies using `bash setup.sh`.
 Then compile BoneOS using `make`.
 Now that you have qemu after you executed `setup.sh` , you can go ahead and run on qemu using `make qemu_compile` for running the binary or `make qemu_iso` to run the actual Image File(.ISO).

 #### Cloud9 Collaboration (For Developer)

  You can collaborate with the Main BoneOS Developer in Cloud9.
 Cloud9 Is an Online IDE , with an Ubuntu Terminal.
 We use Cloud9IDE Terminal + NoVNC to make this possible. the workspace is located [here](https://ide.c9.io/amanuel2/osdev) .
 You can learn more [here](https://community.c9.io/t/cant-install-grub/11653/5?u=phpcoder231).

- If you want to setup NoVNC Server and you are in an Cloud9IDE You can use the command
+ If you want to setup NoVNC Server once you are in an Cloud9IDE You can use the command

  ```sh
  make no_vnc